Healthcare and Social Innovation Hub, UC Berkeley School of Public Health

 Dan Gillette works at the intersection of design and culture, with a special focus on co-design, education, public health, disability, civic life, and healthcare.
 As a designer, Dan has guided the design of a communication device for children with autism; virtual worlds; smart spaces; environmental sensing systems; precision medicine apps; accessible voting interfaces; healthcare at-a-distance systems; innovation curricula for all levels of the education system; educational software; museum exhibits; new research and design methodologies; experimental protocols; social networks; science engagement services; machine vision systems; fellowship programs in both academia and industry; and touch, voice, gesture, aural, and haptic interfaces.
 As a researcher, he has served on state, national, and international committees and workgroups focused on topics including healthcare without walls, computer accessibility standards, artificial intelligence, developmental disabilities, nursing education, and job readiness.

-Currently, Dan serves as principal at the UC Berkeley School of Public Health’s Healthcare and Social Innovation Hub.
+Currently, Dan serves as principal at the Berkeley Public Health Change Lab.
 Previously at Berkeley, he was co-director of Tech for Social Good and senior research scientist at the Center for Information Technology in the Interest of Society (CITRIS).
 Additionally, he continues to work in industry as a product, experience, and curriculum designer in private practice.
 Prior to this work, Dan was director of the PHI Design Center at the Public Health Institute (PHI), and a cofounder of InWorld Solutions, which provided virtual reality tools for the behavioral healthcare market.
 He was also chair of the Innovative Technology for Autism Initiative from 2002–2008; has held research and teaching positions at UC Berkeley, Carnegie Mellon University, and Stanford University; and has worked as a learning specialist in private practice, K-12 schools, and universities.
 Before getting involved in education and design, Dan had a ten year career as a musician and composer.

 Dan holds a B.A. in human development from the Lesley College Graduate School, and an Ed.M. from the Harvard Graduate School of Education.